 1. Bubble point test

 The so-called bubble point test is one of the mostly used test methods in the pharmaceutical industry as well as in medical engineering.
 The test is simple and cost-efficient and is supposed to show that the pores of the filter are impermeable for germs and particles of a specific size.
 The process takes advantage of capillary forces as well as surface tension of a liquid applied to the filter.
 That’s why a suitable liquid needs to be added to the filter before the beginning of the test.
 This can be water or an alcohol-water-mix, depending on the filter composition.
 It’s important to moisten the filter surface completely.
 Afterwards, pressure is applied to the filter and increased gradually.
 If the pressure exceeds a certain value, characteristic bubbles appear on the other side of the filter.
 This means that the liquid has been pushed through the filter and overcome the capillary forces retaining it.
 The value of the pressure is determined and documented.
-If the pressure is below a certain limit value (information provided by the filter manufacturer), it’s a sign that the filter doesn’t work properly anymore.
+If the pressure is below a certain limit value (depending on the wetting liquid, this is either specified by the filter supplier or it was determined product-specifically during filter validation), it’s a sign that the filter doesn’t work properly anymore.
 In this case, the filter can’t be used in production anymore and has to be replaced.

 2. Diffusion test (forward flow test and pressure hold test)